Change workplace behavior

-The idea of behavioural design has long been a favorite of psychologists.
-One of many tricks that designers, policy makers and company managers use to try and shape how people unconsciously behave.
+The idea of behavioral design has long been a favorite of psychologists.
+One of the many tricks that designers, policymakers and company managers use to try and shape how people unconsciously behave.

 One famous example (and now used in lots of places) is at Schiphol airport.
 Managers had a messy problem to deal with.
 Men, it turned out (a perennial problem!), were crap at aiming their pee and made a mess.
 The answer was deceptively simple.
 They printed an image of a fly inside each urinal.
 The effect was a dramatic improvement in aim, since the fly turned peeing into a game of target practice.

 What was the lesson here?
-They had stumbled upon a more effective way to change behaviour than lambasting messy men with messaging and signage that would get ignored.
+They had stumbled upon a more effective way to change behavior than lambasting messy men with messaging and signage that would get ignored.

 How does this all relate to your digital workplace?

 Nevertheless, nudges are increasingly being used in the workplace.
 Notwithstanding messy toilets, architects love to encourage staff to be more healthy by making lifts less accessible, or by motivating staff to be gently in competition with one another through awards, nominating one another for good work, or by using... badges.

 These techniques work.
 The problem has always been proving it and providing hard and fast statistics.
 However, using badges and clever analytics within a company intranet, you can start to show how the intranet is affecting better collaboration, productivity and engagement.
 Badge creation can be monitored and the analytics can be used to show how it’s increasing engagement or networking.